Shawn-Ng/basic-statistics/R-forecasting.md

 ```

 ### Forecasting with ARIMA models
-The `Arima()` function can be used to select a specific ARIMA model.
-Its first argument, order, is set to a vector that specifies the values of `p`, `d` and `q`.
-The second argument, `include.constant`, is a booolean that determines if the constant cc, or drift, should be included
 ```r
 # Plot forecasts from an ARIMA(0,1,1) model with no drift
 ts_data %>% Arima(order = c(0,1,1), include.constant = FALSE) %>% forecast() %>% autoplot()